PavanRangani/docs/docs/prd/contacts/contacts-of-clarius-users.md

 - Email address can't be changed.
 - Name or any other information can be changed

+#### UI Requirement

+Edit: Show email as read only and show tag near email field

 ### Delete

 - Not possible